 Monster Hunter 3 Ultimate is a 3DS and Wii U version of Capcom's Monster Hunter Tri, originally released for the Wii.
 The game features additional character classes, areas and quests previously seen in other incarnations of the game.
-Water areas removed from the PSP version are back in.
+Water areas removed from Monster Hunter Portable 3rd are back in.
 Another new addition is a lock-on camera option to address complaints leveled against the games' camera.
 In Japan, the 3DS version was among the first games compatible with the Circle Pad Pro accessory.
-It was released in Japan on December 10th, 2011.
+It was released in Japan on December 10, 2011.

-On January 17th, 2012, the release dates were announced along with confirmation of voice chat for the Wii U version (via the GamePad microphone) as well as a day-1 patch adding optional USB-keyboard support on the Wii U. The game will be available as a Nintendo eShop downloadable title and a free demo was made be available February 21st on both the 3DS and Wii U eShop.
-The Wii U version is 6.07 GB.
+On January 17, 2012, the release dates were announced along with confirmation of voice chat for the Wii U version (via the GamePad microphone) as well as a day-1 patch adding optional USB keyboard support on the Wii U. The game will be available as a Nintendo eShop downloadable title and a free demo was made be available February 21, 2013, on both the 3DS and Wii U eShop.
+The Wii U version takes up 6.07 GB of storage.

 While Capcom remains as publisher of the title, Nintendo is handling sales, marketing and distribution in Europe and Australia via a newly struck distribution deal with Capcom.

 Monster Hunter 3 Ultimate's multiplayer support differs between platforms and a contrived set up is required to play online with the 3DS.
 On the Wii U, players can play online in groups up to four players.
 On the 3DS, players can play with each other locally on the same Wi-Fi network or over an ad-hoc network.
 However, with the 3DS, online play requires a Wii U augmented with an ethernet adapter plus a second wi-fi hot spot adapter.
 While the Wii U is acting as an online gateway for a 3DS it cannot be used to play games.